aurorax-space/pyaurorax/README.md

 were renamed.
 Simply changing the names of imports, function calls, and/or class instantiations should suffice in most cases.

 Please refer to the `RELEASE_NOTES.md` file for a full breakdown of what was changed, the [documentation](https://docs.aurorax.space/code/overview), and the [API Reference](https://docs.aurorax.space/code/pyaurorax_api_reference/pyaurorax) to help adjust your code.

+## Contributing

+Bug reports, feature suggestions, and other contributions are greatly appreciated!
+The PyAuroraX team and welcomes both feedback and contributions.

+Templates for bug report and feature suggestions can be found when creating a Github Issue.
+If you have questions or issues installing PyAuroraX, we encourage that you open up a topic in the Github Discussions page.